techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

   - Delete the task.
 See [Delete businessScenarioTask](/graph/api/businessscenarioplanner-delete-tasks?view=graph-rest-beta).

     > [!NOTE]
-    > Some workflows might not have deterministic flows.
-For example, a finding during an inspection might result in the inclusion of several more steps in the inspection.
-The Planner app can't determine whether all required steps are completed, so we designed this feature to allow your app to govern the lifecycle of the task.
+    > Why does the Teams app need to manage the task lifecycle?
+Some workflows might not have deterministic flows.
+For example, a finding during an inspection might result in the inclusion of several more required steps in the inspection.
+As the Planner app can't determine whether all required steps are completed, this feature is designed to allow your app to govern the lifecycle of the task.
 Similarly, users are prevented from updating task fields or marking the task complete because these actions might result in users making changes that conflict with what's reflected in your Teams app.

 ## Create an app-powered task

 Here's an overview of how to use the [Create businessScenarioTask](/graph/api/businessscenarioplanner-post-tasks) API to create an app-powered task.

 What differentiates an app-powered task from a standard task is the presence of a specific attachment.
-This attachment contains a link (reference URL) to the destination experience in the Teams app, which enables Planner to recognize the task as an app-powered task.
+This attachment contains a link (reference URL) to the destination experience in the Teams app, which enables Planner to recognize a task as an app-powered task.

 Note that the API refers to these attachments as [references](/graph/api/resources/plannerexternalreferences?view=graph-rest-beta).